arianegouin/HiLo/README.md

 ### 1. PlotIntensityAgainstTime.py (optional)
 - input with pop-up window: folder path of the acquired tiff images[1]
 - input with python console: exposure time in ms, folder path for the pyplot figure, name for the pyplot figure
-- output: Sum all the pixel values for each image of the stack and divide them with their mean.
+- output: Sum all pixel values for each image of the stack and divide a stack by its mean.
 Return the graph against the time.
 Save the pyplot figure.

 ### 2. NormaliseAndSave.py
 - input with pop-up window: folder path of the acquired tiff images[1]